Unambiguous cancellation of divergences of $H \to \gamma \gamma$ process via one W loop in unitary gauge: Gauge invariance in Dyson scheme and physical boundary condition: Calculation

-Here the integral is easy to be considered as in 4 as well as in D dimension.
-In both cases, one can arrange each of the diagrams in terms associate with the minus power of the W mass M (with the extra overall M factors from the coupling taken out, as GWW).
-We will check once they can cancel in 4 dimension, whether they can cancel in D dimension (the terms can be taken as convergent)---this will be explicitly mentioned in the following.
+In 4 as well as in D dimension, one can arrange each of the diagrams in terms associate with the minus power of the W mass M (with the extra overall M factors from the coupling taken out, as GWW).
+Same as the thread of GWW, the divergences are investigated according to the the inverse power of the W mass.
+We will also check once they can cancel in 4 dimension, whether they can cancel in D dimension (the terms can be taken as convergent).
+This will be explicitly mentioned in the following.

-First is the $M^{-6}$ term, which only appears in $T_1$ and $T_3$, are explicitly read out as zero, respectively, because of the property of the W.I., GWW2.11, 2.12.
+First is the $M^{-6}$ term, which only appears in $T_1$ and $T_3$, are explicitly read out as zero, respectively (without the need of cancellation), because of the property of the W.I., GWW2.11, 2.12.
 So, in four dimension, this means that the divergence of power 6th does not exist, and even does not leave any terms with lower divergence which may draw any uncertainty to the following analysis.
 This W.I., frankly the basic property of the three-boson vertex applied to the specific process we investigate, can not be broken or made to any deviation.
-This also is the case for D dimension, i.e., in D dimension (for this $M^{-6}$ case should be D $<$ 0), terms proportional to $M^{-6}$ also equals to zero.
+This also is the case for D dimension, i.e., in D dimension, terms proportional to $M^{-6}$ also equals to zero.
 All the following analysis respect this fact.
 Any direct result from the W.I. without referring to any other relations is solid without any ambiguity.

 { 3.} $M^{-4}$ terms

 In all the following, the $\frac{-ie^2gM}{(2 \pi)^4}$ factor will not explicitly written, and all terms should multiply with this factor to get the proper terms in the corresponding T amplitude of Eqs. (\ref{t1}-\ref{t3}).
 So the $M^{-4}$ terms from Eq.{\ref{t1}} is (analogy to Eq.
 (3.1) of GWW, only with the extra $\delta$ functions, integrations, and without the overall constant factors mentioned above)